Daily Life in Ancient Britain at Butser Farm

 Experimental archaeology is a relatively new approach to archaeology that allows archaeologists to test theories and discover previously missing knowledge from the archaeological record.
 It fills in gaps that excavation has been unable to, and is a valuable tool for understanding the past.

 Butser Ancient Farm contains Iron Age and Stone Age enclosures, a Saxon long-house, a Roman villa and much more.
 Experimental archaeology is still ongoing as Butser continues to investigate the past.
-This study day offers the chance to experience a fragment of Iron Age life and the opportunity to learn new skills, such as metal-working.
+This study day offers the chance to experience a fragment of Iron Age life and the opportunity to learn new skills - such as metal-working and leather-working.
 Will you join us on a quest for ancient knowledge?

 Your Departure date